Starting at high noon and ending past midnight, a day of playoff baseball like none before it

 And then they went past the 12th and into the 13th, the game unwittingly demonstrating the appeal of the extra-inning rule MLB used during the regular season — with each half-inning in extras starting with a runner on second — but abandoned for the playoffs.
 Finally, in the 13th, MVP candidate Freddie Freeman singled over a five-man infield, and the Braves walked off the Reds, 1-0, to win Game 1.

-In Minneapolis — where Twins rookie Alex Kirilloff became the third player in history to make his major league debut in the postseason, and the first to do so from his team’s starting lineup — the Minnesota Twins fell to the Houston Astros and were swept out of the first round.
+In Minneapolis — where Twins rookie Alex Kirilloff became the third player in history to make his major league debut in the postseason and the first to do so from his team’s starting lineup — the Minnesota Twins fell to the Houston Astros and were swept out of the first round.
 Unfathomably, it was the Twins’ 18th straight loss in the postseason, a record not only for baseball but for all North American professional sports.

 The Astros’ 3-1 win advanced them to an American League Division Series, which will be staged at Dodger Stadium — the same ballpark where the Astros clinched their disputed 2017 World Series title.
 For the Astros’ sake, it’s probably just as well those games won’t have fans in the stands.